Terms of Service, Acceptable Use, Privacy, and Security information for Prismatic.

 Servers that run customers' integrations are placed on a separate, firewalled network segment from the rest of the compute and database infrastructure in order to mitigate risk of malicious users compromising the platform or other customers' data.
 Additionally, each execution of an integration is run in a distinct environment in such a way that one integration cannot access another integration's execution environment.

-Traffic between your client (Web Browser, command line tool, etc) is encrypted in transit using TLS (SSL), which is terminated by Amazon CloudFront.
+Traffic between your client (Web Browser, command line tool, etc) is encrypted in transit using TLS 1.2 or later, which is terminated by Amazon CloudFront.
 Data transferred between CloudFront, internal load balancers, and compute nodes are all encrypted similarly, as are connections between compute nodes and Redis and database instances, and other Amazon services (S3, DynamoDB, etc).
 At no point does data flow across a network unencrypted; all data are encrypted in transit.

 Relational databases (we use PostgreSQL), Redis, and Amazon S3 are all configured to encrypt data at rest.
 To achieve high availability (HA), backups of databases and S3 are encrypted and streamed to an additional AWS region, where the backups are encrypted at rest.

 As you assemble integrations using Prismatic's platform, you will inevitably authenticate against third-party APIs (e.g. AWS, Azure, GCP, Dropbox, some SFTP server, etc).
 The passwords, keys, and other credentials that you provide us to enable third-party connectivity are handled securely within the Prismatic platform.
 Credentials are stored encrypted at rest using AES-128 using tenant-specific encryption keys, and secure measures are put in place to ensure that running integrations only have access to the decryption keys for their specific tenant.
 So, each customer can encrypt their own saved credentials, but no one else's.